lilith645/Diablo-Revived/README.md

 > What makes Diablo: Revived different from [Infernity](https://github.com/qndel/Infernity)?

-- Based on the latest version of DevilutionX as of 02/11/2020 (that's November for you 'Muricans)
+- Always based on the latest version of DevilutionX.
-- Supports Linux, Mac, and Windows
+- Supports Linx, Windows, and Mac
 - No additional difficulty level or the additional items found therein
 - Several QOL improvements not featured in Infernity